 Methodology

 This dashboard is a statistical screening tool, not a finding of wrongdoing.
-Each provider is scored against five signals identified during a working session with Secretary Allison Bragg, AR Department of Inspector General, on May 5, 2026.
+Each provider is scored against six signals identified during a working session with Secretary Allison Bragg, AR Department of Inspector General, on May 5, 2026.

 Data source

-The five signals
+The six signals

 1. Street view AI

-up to 35 pointsWe pull a Google Street View image of each licensed address and ask Gemini 3 Flash to classify the visible structure into ten categories.
+up to 32 pointsWe pull a Google Street View image of each licensed address and ask Gemini 3 Flash to classify the visible structure into ten categories.
 A facility classified as a residential house, abandoned/vacant building, industrial warehouse, or vacant lot — with confidence above 0.6 — flags.
 School-based and church-based programs are detected via license subtype + name regex and discounted 80% on this signal because mistaken classifications (a school playing field reading as 'vacant lot') are common.

 2. Multi-facility contact clustering